PravinRanjan10/GoLearn/Theory/theory.md

+## GoLang
+### What is Go
+Go is a statically typed, compiled high-level, Open source programming language designed at Google

+* Statically typed: Value types are defined in advance

+* Compiled: Code is compiled ahead of execution

+### Why Go
+Go tries to combine the best of C++, Java & Python

+* Easier syntax and faster compilation than C++

+* Strict typing, as in Java and C++

+* Better performance than Python

+* Built-in core features and great support for third-party code

+* Go is awesome for web services and apps

+* There may be better alternatives for , Games, desktop apps etc..

 ## What is goroutine:
 Goroutines are a further refinement of the concept of a thread.
 The refinement was so remarkable that it became a separate entity called a “goroutine” instead of a thread.
 In a multi-processing environment, the creation, and maintenance of a process is heavily dependent on the underlying operating system.
 Processes consume operating system resources and do not share them among peers.
 Threads, although lighter than a process due to resource sharing among peer threads, need a large stack size – almost 1 MB in size.
 Therefore, N number of threads means N x 1 MB, which is considerably large.